Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

           files: '.*\.(md|markdown)'
 ```

-When pre-commit runs this local hook, it will first search for files which conform to the regex pattern mentioned in `files:`.
+When pre-commit runs this local hook, it will first search for files that conform to the regex pattern mentioned in `files:`.
 Then it will call the command mentioned under `entry` with each filename.
 For example, it finds the files `README.md` and `about.md`.
 Then it will call `check_https.py` with `python _hooks/check_https.py README.md about.md`.

-Next I created a new file called [`_hooks/check_https.py`](https://github.com/Roald87/roald87.github.io/blob/main/_hooks/check_https.py) with the following content.
+Next, I created a new file called [`_hooks/check_https.py`](https://github.com/Roald87/roald87.github.io/blob/main/_hooks/check_https.py) with the following content.
 See comments for the meaning.

 ```python
 #!/usr/bin/env python